 Liabilities

-7.2 Full details should be obtained from the debtor of all known and potential creditors.
-The IVA provider should use their best endeavours to verify the outstanding balances by obtaining statements, letters or copies of agreements from each creditor dated within 6 weeks of the debtor’s first approach to the IVA provider, and updated as necessary to reflect any changes prior to the issue of the IVA proposal.
-If for whatever reason the IVA provider is unable to verify any material creditor balances, this should be identified in the Nominee’s report.
+7.2 Full details should be obtained from the consumer of all known and potential creditors.
+The IVA provider should use their best endeavours to verify the outstanding balances by obtaining statements, letters or copies of agreements from each creditor dated within 6 weeks of the consumer’s first approach to the IVA provider, and updated as necessary to reflect any changes prior to the issue of the IVA proposal.
+If for whatever reason the IVA provider is unable to verify any significant creditor balances, this should be identified in the Nominee’s report.

-Income
+Income and Expenditure

 7.3 Income should be verified by means of 3 months of pay slips, or a suitable equivalent for the self-employed, and bank statements (in the case of weekly pay slips, it is sufficient to check a selection to cover the 3 month period).
 In the absence of pay slips (e.g. if they have been lost), then bank statements should be checked.

-7.4 If the debtor lives with any person aged 18 or over, and there is reasonable expectation that this person will pay board and lodging to the debtor, this payment must be added to the debtor’s income in full.
+7.4 If the consumer lives with any person aged 18 or over there is reasonable expectation that this person will pay board and lodging to the consumer.

-Expenditure

-7.5 The expenditure statement should be forward-looking and in line with StepChange Debt Charity guidelines (formerly CCCS) or , the Common Financial Statement (CFS).
-Generally, there should be no deviation from the expenditure guidelines.
-However, where additional expenditure is necessary, for example due to special dietary requirements or increased heating bills due to caring for elderly relatives or above average work related travel costs, this should be clearly explained. a)
+7.5 The expenditure statement should be forward-looking and in line with StepChange Debt Charity guidelines, the Common Financial Statement (CFS) or Standard Financial Statement approved by the Money Advice Service (MAS).
+Generally, there should be no deviation from the expenditure parameters.
+However, where additional expenditure is necessary, for example due to special dietary requirements or increased heating bills due to caring for elderly relatives or above average work related travel costs, this should be clearly explained.
+The expenditure should be at alevel that is likely to be sustainable and not cause undue hardship to consumers.

-If the debtor wishes to continue to pay for health insurance or payment protection insurance , the proposal should contain a note stating why this is considered to be essential expenditure.
+7.6 a) If the consumer wishes to continue to pay for health insurance or Payment Protection Insurance, the proposal should contain a note stating why this is considered to be essential expenditure.

-b) Where the debtor is below the age of 55 at date of entry into the IVA, only minimum contributions to the pension scheme should be allowed.
-Where the debtor is aged 55 or above at the date of entry into the IVA, an average of the last 6 months’ pension contributions should be allowed, subject to a contribution limit of £75 above the minimum pension contribution allowed by the scheme per month.
-If no minimum contribution is stated by the scheme, debtor contributions will be restricted to 4% of the debtor’s gross salary.
-Where the debtor is a member of multiple schemes, these limits should be applied to the aggregate amount of the debtor’s contributions.
+b) Where the consumer is below the age of 55 at date of entry into the IVA, only minimum contributions to the pension scheme should be allowed.
+Where the consumer is aged 55 or above at the date of entry into the IVA, an average of the last 6 months’ pension contributions should be allowed, subject to a contribution limit of £75 above the minimum pension contribution allowed by the scheme per month.
+If no minimum contribution is stated by the scheme, consumer contributions will be restricted to 4% of the consumer’s gross salary.
+Where the consumer is a member of multiple schemes, these limits should be applied to the aggregate amount of the consumer’s contributions.

 7.7 The expenditure elements that require formal verification are: